hypertidy/tabularaster/README.md

 Tabularaster provides:

 -   extraction of cells as a simple data frame with "object ID" and "cell index"
--   a "buffer extent" capability to snap an extent to a tidy "whole grain" alignment
 -   a "decimate" function for fast as possible resolution reduction

-If this seems a little miscellaneous, well it is but it's at least a tidy place to collect these functions while I figure out where they belong.
-There are some parts, especially the dumb sharkcano joke that have some overlap with the "quadmesh" package.
+-   workers to bring sf into the raster fold, WIP

+there is some overlap with `quadmesh` and `spex` while I figure out where things belong

 Extract cells from rasters and get a nice data frame.
 =====================================================